 Every month we carry out a random audit of registered members who are renewing their membership to ensure that they are meeting the requirements of the BACP Register.

 We also use the audit information to gather statistical data and trends.
 We may pass anonymised information to other BACP departments for developments such as continuing professional development (CPD) events or professional guidance documents.

-Anyone who has been on the Register for more than a year is eligible for audit, so you could be selected on your first renewal.
-Currently, we audit 2.6% of eligible members every month.
+Anyone who has been on the Register for more than a year is eligible for audit when their membership is due for renewal.
+Every month we audit 1.5% of eligible members who are renewing.

 If you're selected, we'll send you an audit notice by email, giving you up to six weeks to return all the relevant information.

 You must provide information if you're selected for audit.
 You agreed to be audited when you signed the Register terms and conditions.

 Can I continue to practise while being audited?

 Yes, you can continue to practise while preparing your submission and while we are assessing your information.